ka1hung/blog/content/posts/golang-sort.md

 Standard sort result: ["A1", "A11", "A2", "A3"]
 Desired result: ["A1", "A2", "A3", "A11"]
 Natural sorting solves this problem perfectly!
 It's especially useful for:

-Version numbers,
+Version numbers
-IP addresses,
+IP addresses
-File names with numbers,
+File names with numbers

 ### Installation
 First, install the required package: